 1. INTRODUCTION

 The demand for protein and energy sources such as soybean meal, ground nut cake and Palm kernel meal by human and industries as raw materials as well as livestock feed has led to its scarcity.
-The scenario has further stimulated high cost of livestock feeds which now bedeviled the livestock industry and this has effect on the quantity of dietary protein available for the physiological and mental development of the populace [1].
-Therefore, there is the need to harness alternative sources as viable options to the conventional sources.
+The scenario has further stimulated the high cost of livestock feeds, which now bedeviled the livestock industry, and this has an effect on the quantity of dietary protein available for the physiological and mental development of the populace [1].
+Therefore, there is a need to harness alternative sources as viable options to the conventional sources.
 This is necessary and urgent to rescue the livestock industry and promote sustainable livestock [2].
-One of the way to go about this is to take advantage of agro-processing waste, enhance its value and harness it as a formidable substitute to the ever increasing cost of animal protein sources often used as ingredients for livestock feed, especially poultry [3].
+One of the ways to go about this is to take advantage of agro-processing waste, enhance its value and harness it as a formidable substitute to the ever-increasing cost of animal protein sources often used as ingredients for livestock feed, especially poultry [3].
 One of such waste is the African locust bean (Parkia biglobosa) hull.

-The African locust bean (Parkia biglobosa) tree is a leguminous crop peculiar to the tropics, particularly, the North Central geographical zone in Nigeria.
-It’s a perennial tree that is not cultivated but, it’s found in population of two or more in the savannah regions of West Africa [4].
+The African locust bean (Parkia biglobosa) tree is a leguminous crop peculiar to the tropics, particularly the North Central geographical zone in Nigeria.
+It’s a perennial tree that is not cultivated, but it’s found in populations of two or more in the savannah regions of West Africa [4].
 Parkia is an important tree species that provide edible products and income to rural households [5].
 The mature seeds known as bean, that comes from the Parkia pods have been harvested and processed into fermented product known as `iru`, `Dawadawa` and `ogiri` in the Yoruba, Hausa and Igbo, respectively [6].
 This food product is rich in protein and some beneficial health components [5].
 As such, they are used throughout sub-Saharan Africa for seasoning traditional soups [7].
 In Nigeria, they are sold either fresh or dried, serving as a nutritious spice or condiment in cooking [4].
 They may be used as an ingredient in the preparation of various stews, soups and sauces for the consumption of cereals [5].
-They can also be pressed into cakes or used in alcoholic beverage and coffee substitute known as `Sudan coffee ` or `Café ne` gre` [8].
+They can also be pressed into cakes or used in alcoholic beverages and coffee substitutes known as `Sudan coffee ` or `Café ne` gre` [8].
 The ground seeds are mixed with Moringa (Moringa oleifera) leaves to prepare a sauce and doughnuts [6].
 Parkia fruit pulp and seeds are rich in sucrose, carbohydrate, lipids, proteins and amino acids, with high concentration of glutamic acid [9].

 Academic findings have examined other applications of African locust bean seeds and related aspects such as storage, preservation, processing, cooking duration, and packaging techniques [7, 8].
 In addition, Ajegena [4] and Dada & Akinmoladun [5] reported the proximate nutritional value of Parkia seeds as 13.15% Crude protein, 57.38% moisture, 42.62 % dry matter, 1.90% Ether extract, 17.97% Ash and 18.2% crude fibre.
-Furthermore, African locust bean hull that remain a waste in processing of seeds at processing site, has proximate composition of 25.14% Crude protein, 11.91 % moisture, 7.96% ether extract, 49.26% crude fibre and 2.88% ash [10].
-In view of this, the crude fibre content of Parkia hull is high and there is the need for it to be reduced to bearable amount for its use in monogastric diet.
+Furthermore, African locust bean hull that remains a waste in the processing of seeds at processing site has proximate composition of 25.14% Crude protein, 11.91 % moisture, 7.96% ether extract, 49.26% crude fibre and 2.88% ash [10].
+In view of this, the crude fibre content of Parkia hull is high and there is the need for it to be reduced to a bearable amount for its use in monogastric diet.
 Fermentation has been reported as one of the viable means of reducing crude fibre content of agro-by products and enhances crude protein content [5, 8].